Specializing in mold growth removal, remediation and clean-up.

 - Micro-clean the affected areas and any other areas that may have been exposed to any sort of contamination.

-- Final air sampling to insure clean-up was complete to industry standards.
+- Final air sampling to ensure clean-up was complete to industry standards.